DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Communication methods.md

 *Note: Each site path can be tested to ensure it is valid by selecting the path records to be tested and pressing the **Test path connection** button on the Incoming and/or Outgoing path's toolbar. <br>The results will be shown on the far right of the grid.*

+### Setting up for Azure blob storage sites
+**EDI > Setup > Connection setup > Azure sites**
+Azure cloud blob storage is a communication method that can be used for this module.
+The Azure sites setup form holds the information required to connect to, retrieve and create files in/from Azure sites as well as the EDI document path in the Azure site.

 ### Setting up for web services
 This is a base framework that will allow developers to build custom connections to consume external APIs and integrate them with the module.
 Out of the box the module does not include any functional connections and only provides development examples as a guide.
 For further information, please request the ‘Technical Guide - Web services for EDI 8.1.200’ document.